saturnflyer/casting/README.md

   actor.hello_world #=> NoMethodError
 ```

+The use of `method_missing` is opt-in.
+If you don't want that mucking up your method calls, just don't tell it to `delegate_missing_methods`.

-Before the block is run in `Casting.delegating`, the `@__current_delegate__` is set on the object to the provided attendant.
+Before the block is run in `Casting.delegating`, a collection of delegate objects is set on the object to the provided attendant.
 Then the block yields, and an `ensure` block cleans up the stored attendant.

 Currently, by using `delegate_missing_methods` you forever mark that object or class to use `method_missing`.
 This may change in the future.